The optimality of word lengths. Theoretical foundations and an empirical study: Desirable properties of the scores

 First, we explore the association between the optimality scores ($\eta, \Psi,\Omega $) and basic language parameters: observed alphabet size $A$ (number of distinct characters), observed vocabulary size $n$ (number of types) and text length $T$ (number of tokens).
 The alphabet and vocabulary size observed in the analyzed text samples are lower bounds of the true values in the language due to undersampling.
 However, the real parameters are likely to be a strictly monotonic function of the observed ones.
 For this reason, we measure the association with Kendall $\tau$ correlation, that is known to be invariant under strictly monotonically increasing transformations (\autoref{app:theory}).
 Given the recent challenges to the common view about the limits of Pearson $r$ correlation \parencite{vandenJeuvel2022a}, we also use $r$ to verify the robustness of the results.

-In the parallel corpus PUD, where there is less diversity in terms of basic parameters, no significant association is found for any score, both with Kendall and with Pearson correlation (\autoref{fig:correlograms_params} (a,d)).
-Concerning the CV collection, $\eta$ and $\Omega$ show sensitivity to the alphabet and sample size of a language, especially when length is measured in characters (\autoref{fig:correlograms_params} (b,e)).
+In the parallel corpus PUD, where there is less diversity in terms of basic parameters, the only significant association found for a score is that between $\eta$ and $T$, when Pearson correlation is used (\autoref{fig:correlograms_params} (a, d)).
+Concerning the CV collection, $\eta$ and $\Omega$ show sensitivity to the alphabet and sample size of a language, especially when length is measured in characters (\autoref{fig:correlograms_params} (b, e)).
 However, the association of the scores with alphabet size might be a reflection of the strong correlation existing between the amount of tokens and the subset of the real alphabet that can be observed in them.
-Interestingly, when length is measured in duration, the association with $\eta$ remains while no significant association is detected between $\Omega$ and basic parameters, consistently for the two correlation coefficients (\autoref{fig:correlograms_params} (c,f)).
+Interestingly, when length is measured in duration, the association with $\eta$ remains while no significant association is detected between $\Omega$ and basic parameters, consistently for the two correlation coefficients (\autoref{fig:correlograms_params} (c, f)).
 Thus, $\Psi$ is the only score among the analysed ones that does not seem to be related to $A$, $n$, or $T$, even in a highly heterogeneous collection.